Q: How many days and hours per week are students expected to work?

 Q. What information do I need to complete my application?

-4) Students not currently attending MU should have a letter of recommendation forwarded from a faculty member at your school.
-This letter should be addressed to the faculty mentor you would like to work with and sent to Mrs. Margaret Cate, as an electronic document to email@example.com.
+4) Students not currently attending MU should have a letter of recommendation forwarded from a faculty member at their school.
+This letter should be addressed to the faculty mentor you would like to work with and sent to to firstname.lastname@example.org, as an electronic document.